Skip to main content

 }

-If you need to add additional key-value pairs from nested objects under the result field path, you can add them through new fields.
+If you need to add a key/value pair from a nested object under the result field path, you can add it by creating a new field.

-Finally, check the required fields, modify field names and types, and preview 30 rows of data.
+Finally, select the required fields, modify field names and types, and preview 30 rows of data.

 8.png